harshitchandrol/recommendations_IBM/README.md

 # Recommendations with IBM
-This Project mplements different recommendation systems for articles on the IBM Watson Studios platform.
+This Project mplements different recommendation systems for  web articles.

 ## Table Of Contents